Huang-Libo/Notebook/iOS/Alamofire/AdvancedUsage.md

 }
 ```

-`Request`s start in the `.initialized` state after their creation. `Request`s can be suspended, resumed, and cancelled by calling the appropriate lifetime method.
+`Request`s start in the `.initialized` state after their creation. `Request`s can be *suspended*, *resumed*, and *cancelled* by calling the appropriate lifetime method.

 - `resume()` resumes, or starts, a `Request`’s network traffic.
 If `startRequestsImmediately` is `true`, this is called automatically once a response handler has been added to the `Request`.
 - `suspend()` suspends, or pauses the `Request` and its network traffic. `Request`s in this state can be resumed, but only `DownloadRequests` may be able continue transferring data.
 Other `Request`s will start over.
 - `cancel()` cancels a `Request`.
 Once in this state, a `Request` cannot be resumed or suspended.
 When `cancel()` is called, the `Request`’s `error` property will be set with an `AFError.explicitlyCancelled` instance.

 If a `Request` is resumed and isn’t later cancelled, it will reach the `.finished` state once all response validators and response serializers have been run.

 However, if additional response serializers are added to the `Request` after it has reached the `.finished` state, it will transition back to the `.resumed` state and perform the network request again.

 #### Progress

 In order to track the progress of a request, `Request` offers a both  `uploadProgress` and `downloadProgress` properties as well as closure-based `uploadProgress` and `downloadProgress` methods.

 Like all closure-based `Request` APIs, the progress APIs can be chained off of the `Request` with other methods.
 Also like the other closure-based APIs, they should be added to a request *before* adding any response handlers, like `responseDecodable`.

 ```swift
 AF.request(...)